Marker Monday: Oto Indians

 The Otoe themselves were also divided.
 In 1837, Ietan, the principle chief of the Otoe and the namesake of Yutan, was killed in a dispute with two of his tribesmen who had run off with two of his five wives.
 The chief’s rivals were also killed in the battle.
 The tribe was split between supporters of Ietan and supporters of the two other men.
 No strong leaders were able to effectively lead the tribe in the difficult years following Ietan’s death.
 The tribe’s lack of leadership led to lawlessness and hostility against whites, giving the tribe a reputation as “the most rascally Indians in the West.”
 For example, two Otoe men fired on a boat in the Missouri, wounding one man.
 They were brought to Fort Leavenworth, where one escaped and another was killed attempting to escape.
 In February of 1841, a group of drunken Otoe men burned their village to the ground.
 Instead of rebuilding the village where it was, the Otoe dispersed into four separate villages.
 This was indicative of the factionalism within the tribe as well as the poverty it faced.
 By spreading out, the tribe was better able to manage resources.
 The remainder of the 1840s was a dark time for the tribe.
 Many tribesmen traded what remained of their resources for alcohol.
 A series of bad harvests, floods and epidemics reduced the tribe to only half of its 1820 population.
 Education was the focal point of acculturation policies.
 Edmund McKinney had a school at Bellevue attended 47 students representing the four eastern Nebraska tribes.
 Both the boys and the girls at the school learned English, but only the boys were taught math and geography.
 The girls were instead taught to be housewives.

 Otoe SingersThe Kansas-Nebraska Act and the Reservation Passed in 1854, the Kansas-Nebraska Act created federally administered territories in the lands west of the Missouri River, land which had previously been set aside as a “permanent Indian frontier.”
-The act opened these lands for white settlers, meaning the Indians had to be removed from their land.
+The act opened these lands for white settlers, meaning the indigenous peoples had to be removed from their land.
 The Otoe-Missouria were the first Nebraska tribe to settle on a reservation.
 In 1854, the tribe signed a treaty agreeing to move to a 10-mile-by-25-mile reservation near the Big Blue River along the Nebraska-Kansas border.
 The tribe moved to the reservation in July of 1855.
 The land was generally very good, and there were few pressures from settlers.
 Still, life on the reservation was poor.
 Annuity payments were late in coming, and even when the annuity payments did arrive on time, they were woefully insufficient.
 Annuity payments amounted to only $18 per capita, barely enough to buy a bag of flour.
 The grist mill set up by the government was successful, but the government mismanaged just about everything else.
 Otoe-Missouria children did not want to go to school, and men did not want to farm.
 Regulations against alcohol were relaxed in 1847, so drinking remained a big issue.
 Hostilities continued within the tribe, and the Cheyenne became a major threat from outside the tribe.

 The Dark 1860s Life on the reservation got even worse during the 1860s.
 The decade got off to a bad start with a drought in 1860.
 While nearby white settlers could simply move to wetter areas if needed, the Otoe-Missouria were trapped on their reservation.
 The supposed agricultural aid provided by the government barely helped, as only 3 acres of farmland were added between 1862 and 1869.
 Buffalo hunts also became less viable during this time.
 The Otoe-Missouria’s traditional hunting grounds were settled by whites, so they were forced to hunt elsewhere.
 Their new hunting grounds were frequently plagued by hostile Cheyenne and Sioux hunters.